SysBioChalmers/Human-GEM/.github/CONTRIBUTING.md

 A GitHub Action (`.github/workflows/add-contributor.yml`) picks up the comment, updates `.all-contributorsrc` and the `README` with the [all-contributors CLI](https://github.com/all-contributors/all-contributors-cli), and opens a pull request against `develop`, which is merged after review.
 Crediting on `develop`, rather than the default `main` where the retired all-contributors bot added them, keeps the credit when `main` is rebuilt from `develop` at release.

+### Releasing a new version

+Releases are cut by the `Release` workflow (`.github/workflows/release.yml`), which runs the version bump, opens the release pull request, and publishes the release.
+Two steps are done by hand:

+1. Write the release notes on `develop`, in `docs/releaseNotes/<version>.md`.
+See the [README there](../docs/releaseNotes/README.md) for the structure.
+The workflow refuses a version whose notes file is missing or empty.
+2. Start the workflow from the Actions tab, giving the new version (for example `2.1.0`).
+It must be a major, minor or patch increment of `version.txt` on `main`.

+The workflow then cuts `release/<version>` from `develop`, stamps the version, regenerates `model/Human-GEM.{yml,mat,xml,xlsx,txt}` and `model/dependencies.txt` with `code/io/increaseHumanGEMVersion.py`, fills the `{{nRXN}}` / `{{nMET}}` / `{{nGENE}}` placeholders in `README.md`, and opens a pull request into `main`.
+The Model QC workflow comments on that pull request as it does on any other, so the release is reviewed against the same checks.

+Merging that pull request tags `v<version>`, publishes the release titled `Human <version>` from the notes file, and opens a sync-back pull request into `develop`.
+The sync-back keeps the generated model files and `version.txt` off `develop`, and restores the `README.md` placeholders, so `develop` stays a template that is ahead of the last release rather than at a version.

 ## Acknowledgments

 These contribution guidelines were adapted from the guidelines of [yeast-GEM](https://github.com/SysBioChalmers/yeast-GEM/blob/main/.github/CONTRIBUTING.md).